COSC481W-2019Winter/classproject-sudo-give_us_an_a/Communicate.md

 ### XML Layout (View)
  * Exit button, exit popup and delete parking spot popup appearing
- * Color of the backdrop and the buttons matching the design specifications (red or green buttons, black text, blue backdrop).
  * Button functionality working in regards to marking parking location and displaying information in regards to parking and current location.

 ### MainActivity (Presenter)